Esben922/Portfolio-Deep-Learning-Artificial-Intelligence/Assignment 2/README.md

 We were supposed to write down which parts of the assignment provided us with the most difficulty….
 Honestly it was the process of finding a dataset and preprocessing it to fit the requirements of the method we used.

-The notebook is named “Portfolio_Assignment_2_Classification_Tripadvisor” and it is divided into 6 parts: Importing packages and pip installs Prep the dataset Training/tuning Evaluating Download the model Using the model through Huggingface
+The notebook is named “Portfolio_Assignment_2_Classification_Tripadvisor” and it is divided into 6 parts: Importing packages and pip installs, Prep the dataset, Training/tuning, Evaluating, Download the model, & Using the model through Huggingface